 - Domains variety

 Backlinks coming from websites that have authority are more desired than random personal blogs.
 Unfortunately, no one exactly knows how search engines score websites.
-We can still make estimations from various free & paid tools.
+We can still make estimations from various free and paid tools.
 Check the domain authority or domain rating to evaluate your backlinks.

 Except if the website linking out has a massive number of visitors, backlinks don’t bring significant traffic to the destination page.
 We should still monitor the website traffic history.
 If it decreases, there are chances that the backlink value will drop too.